Opioid Executive John Kapoor Found Guilty In Landmark Bribery Case

 Insys then allegedly set up a call center where drug company employees pretended to be from doctor's offices.
 Jurors heard phone calls in which Insys employees made up diagnoses to ensure that insurance companies covered Subsys, which can cost tens of thousands of dollars a month.

-The defense attorneys for Kapoor and his five co-defendants called only a handful of witnesses.
+The defense attorneys for Kapoor and his four co-defendants called only a handful of witnesses.
 One was a patient who vouched for Subsys, saying it significantly reduced his pain after a car accident.
 The defense also emphasized Kapoor's personal story, arguing that he was motivated to create Subsys only after seeing his now-deceased wife struggle with severe pain.

 However, the crux of the defense's argument was that Kapoor was unaware of the illegal schemes.
 They blamed several former employees, in particular Alec Burlakoff, the former vice president of sales at Insys.
 Burlakoff and several other former Insys executives pleaded guilty and testified for the prosecution in the hopes of getting a more lenient sentence.
 The defense emphasized Burlakoff's history of lying and his hatred of Kapoor, which was captured on tape by federal investigators.

-Note: An earlier version of this story mistakenly said in one sentence that John Kapoor had five co-defendants.
-He actually had four co-defendants.